Discover what the RBNZ Bank Financial Strength Dashboard is. Can it help you pick a “safe bank” in New Zealand?

 …The credit rating agency believes “persistent” current account deficits, expected to be in line with historical levels of 3%-4% of GDP, pose a potential problem for the banking sector.

 S&P also says high levels of external debt, roughly 170% of current account receipts, could be a problem for the sector.

 The agency says: “In our view, the New Zealand banking sector’s funding profile remains a weakness for the banking system.
 This is despite a modest strengthening of banks’ customer deposits and a slight reduction in banks’ dependence on external borrowing over the last few years.”Source.

 If You Can’t Pick a “Safe Bank” What Should You Do?

-As we said already this week when discussing Kiwisaver and bank bail ins, when making any investments it’s wise to have some financial insurance.
+As we have said previously while discussing Kiwisaver and bank bail ins, when making any investments it’s wise to have some financial insurance.
 We don’t mean life insurance but rather physical gold and silver.
 See: Why Gold Bullion is Your Financial Insurance

 Become your own central bank and buy and hold some physical gold or silver to offset any investments you have.

 Editors Note: This article was first published 12 June 2018.
 Updated 2 October 2019 to include video from Martin North and updated bank profile.